 Yes!
 You thinly slice the stems with the leaves.
 They’ll get sauteed with everything, adding color, a little crunch, and extra nutrition!

-Coconut oil earns the award for the second best cooking fat here, and the slight sweet of the coconut adds to the sweet of the onions.
+Coconut oil earns the award for the second-best cooking fat here, and the slight sweetness of the coconut adds to the sweetness of the onions.
 I’ve purchased coconut oil from Costco, from Walmart, and this brand on Amazon.

-Another option is olive oil too, which would be great if you want a bit more of a savory swing to the caramelizing that’s happening.
+Another option is olive oil, which would be great if you want a bit more of a savory swing to the caramelizing that’s happening.

 Although this side dish isn’t hard, it does take about 45 minutes or so to make.
 Because of this, it’s usually the first thing I start when I’m cooking dinner.

 Step 1.
-Preheat your skillet on low and add your cooking fat.
+Preheat a large skillet on low and add your choice of cooking fat.

 Step 2.
-Meanwhile, cut your onions in half and thinly slice all halves.
-When all the onions are sliced, add to the pan.
+Meanwhile, cut the onions in half and thinly slice.
+When all the onions are sliced, add them to the pan.

 Step 3.
-Stir every few minutes, for the first 5-7 minutes or so, to ensure the onions are thoroughly coated with fat, are not sticking to the pan and are cooking.
-Adjust the heat if necessary, but keep it on low.
+Stir the onions every few minutes for the first 5-7 minutes or so, to ensure they are thoroughly coated with fat, are not sticking to the pan, and are cooking.
+Adjust the heat, if necessary, but keep the temp low.
+To truly carmelize the onions, you need to cook them low and slow.

 Step 4.
-Meanwhile, thoroughly wash the chard and dry completely.
+Meanwhile, thoroughly wash the chard and dry it completely.
 Then thinly slice the chard.

 Step 5.
 When the onions begin to brown slightly and turn translucent, add the chard.
 Cook, stirring every few minutes, until the chard wilts and the onions turn brown and caramelize.